Take-home Code Challenge for Employers

 is better thani

-. - Commit Poetry: Evaluate commit messages based on their poetic qualities.
+. - Creativity and Thoughtfulness: Evaluate commit messages based on their poetic qualities.
 Extra points for haikus, limericks, and sonnets.

-- Tabs vs. Spaces Warfare: Count the number of flame wars the candidate has engaged in over tabs vs. spaces.
+- Passion for the Job: Count the number of flame wars the candidate has engaged in over tabs vs. spaces.
 High engagement equals high passion, right?

-- Easter Egg Density: Measure the number of hidden Easter eggs in the codebase.
+- Fun Co-worker Score: Measure the number of hidden Easter eggs in the codebase.
 More Easter eggs, more fun!

-- ASCII Art Proficiency: Evaluate how much ASCII art is present in the code comments.
+- Technical Proficiency: Evaluate how much ASCII art is present in the code comments.
 True talent lies in drawing within the code!

-- Magic Number Usage: The more hardcoded magic numbers in the code, the higher the score.
+- Code Readability Score: The more hardcoded magic numbers in the code, the higher the score.

 7